💡 How to Use Static Resource in Salesforce to Style the File Upload Component (LWC)

 }

-This CSS ensures the entire file upload area spans the full width and has proper padding for better usability.
+This CSS ensures the file upload area spans the full width with better spacing and alignment.

 🧾 HTML (customFileUpload.html)